 - Nursing care

 - Lost wages

 - Loss of enjoyment of life.

-If you’ve been injured in a Fort Lauderdale slip and fall accident call the attorneys at Lavent Law for help.
+If you’ve been injured in a Fort Lauderdale slip and fall accident call the attorneys at Lavent Law, P.A. for help.
 We will thoroughly review your case, consult with experts to assess the value of your injuries, and pursue compensation on your behalf.
 Since we work on a contingency fee basis, you don’t have to worry about legal fees until we win your case.

 When Can I File a Slip and Fall Injury Case?

 It’s important to act quickly after your slip and fall.
 Florida law limits the amount of time you have to file a claim for damages.
 The statute of limitations for personal injury cases, including those involving a slip and fall, is 4 years from the date of your accident.

 While there are limited exceptions to this rule, you will likely be unable to recover the money you deserve if you do not file your claim on time.
 Call the Fort Lauderdale personal injury lawyers today to get started.

 Call Fort Lauderdale Slip and Fall Accident Attorney Boris Lavent

 Have you been injured in a slip and fall in Fort Lauderdale?
 Contact the personal injury attorneys at Lavent Law, P.A. for help.
 We know that an unexpected injury can be stressful and will aggressively pursue compensation on your behalf.